-BAUER Foundations Canada Inc. was approached to execute a cut-off wall that was approximately 900m long and up to 13m deep at the South West Sand Storage (SWSS) at the Syncrude site.
-The main criteria was the execution during severe winter conditions, as the Fort McMurray region is known for its cold conditionsfrom November to March.
-The construction of the wall in these winter conditions created many unique problems with handling equipment and materials that Bauer Foundations Canada had to solve.
+n 2010 BAUER Foundations Canada Inc. (BFCA) was approached to execute a cut-off wall that was approx. 900m long and up to 13m deep at the South West Sand Storage – Syncrude Site.
+The main criteria was the execution during severe winter conditions from November to March.

 A common soil-bentonite wall was not possible due to the freezing of the slurry in the open trench.
-Frost would also prevent the mixing of the excavated material with the slurry and bentonite powder to create the homogenous soil-bentonite mixtureas usually used.
-The solution that Bauer Foundations Canada utilized for this project was a CSM wall.
+Frost would also prevent the mixing of the excavated material with the slurry and bentonite powder to create the homogenous soil-bentonite mixture as usually used.
+The solution that BFCA utilized was a CSM wall.
 The Cutter-Soil-Mixing (CSM)-method allows the bentonite cement slurry to be injected directly into the soil at the location of the treated wall.

-Only the first 0.5 m to 1 m of frozen soil had to be removed to create a small trench to contain any overflowing suspension.
-Bauer Foundations Canada’s solution for handling the slurry preparation equipment was to set up the mix plant inside a large heated tent.
-To guarantee that the slurry would not freeze while being pumped from the tent through a heated booster station on to the machine up to 500m away, the slurry line had heated connections and insulation wrapping the line.
-The mixing was performed by a RTG 19 with a BCM 10 cutter attachment.
-To speed up the production process of the cutter pre-drilling was performed by a BG 18 and a continuous auger.
+Only the first 0.5m to 1m of frozen soil had to be removed to create a small trench to contain any overflowing suspension.
+BFCA’s solution for handling the slurry preparation equipment was to set up the mix plant inside a large heated tent.
+To guarantee that the slurry would not freeze while being pumped from the tent through a heated booster station on to the machine, the slurry line had heated connections and insulation wrapping the line.
+The mixing was performed by a RTG19 with a BCM10 cutter attachment.
+To speed up the production process of the cutter pre-drilling was performed by a BG18 and a continuous auger.